Overview

 Representative Matters

-Anup has represented companies, lenders and investors in many of the most complex restructuring matters, including:
+Anup has represented companies, sponsors, lenders and investors in many of the most complex restructuring matters, including:

 Energy Industry

 - Seadrill Limited and certain of its direct and indirect subsidiaries in multiple multi-jurisdictional restructurings involving over $20 billion of financial obligations.
 Seadrill is a leading global provider of offshore contract drilling services across more than a dozen countries and five continents.
-Seadrill's Chapter 11 cases, one of the largest filings of 2021, equitized approximately $4.9 billion of secured debt across twelve silos and facilitated a capital investment of $350 million, enabling Seadrill to continue to operate its global fleet of modern drilling units.
+Seadrill's restructuring plan equitized approximately $4.9 billion of secured debt across twelve silos and facilitated a capital investment of $350 million, enabling Seadrill to continue to operate its global fleet of modern drilling units.

-- Seadrill New Finance Limited and its affiliates in their one-day prepackaged Chapter 11 cases in the U.S. Bankruptcy Court for the Southern District of Texas.
-Seadrill New Finance utilized Chapter 11 to implement an amend-and-extend of approximately $622 million in senior secured notes and transfer majority ownership to certain secured noteholders.
-The reorganization plan was confirmed within one day of the filing of the Chapter 11 cases.
+- Seadrill New Finance Limited and its affiliates in their one-day prepackaged Chapter 11 cases.
+Seadrill New Finance utilized Chapter 11 to modify over $600 million in senior secured notes and transfer majority ownership to certain secured noteholders.
+The reorganization plan was confirmed within one day of the filing.

-- Valaris plc and its subsidiaries in their prearranged Chapter 11 cases.
+- Valaris plc and its subsidiaries in their prearranged reorganization cases.
 Valaris, which is incorporated in the United Kingdom, is the world’s largest offshore driller by fleet size, owning over 60 drilling rigs and operating in every major offshore hydrocarbon basin in the world.
-Valaris filed Chapter 11 with a restructuring support agreement and backstop commitment agreement that equitized all $7.1 billion of its prepetition funded debt, consisting of an unsecured revolving credit facility and 15 series of unsecured notes.
-The noteholders supporting the restructuring also committed to backstop a rights offering for $500 million of new secured notes upon emergence from Chapter 11.
+Valaris executed a restructuring support agreement and backstop commitment agreement that equitized all $7.1 billion of its funded debt, consisting of an unsecured revolving credit facility and 15 series of unsecured notes.
+The noteholders supporting the restructuring also committed to backstop a rights offering for $500 million of new capital.

 - Southcross Holdings LP and its subsidiaries, a leading provider of gas gathering, compression, treating, processing and NGL fractionation and transportation services in a comprehensive restructuring of more than $1.4 billion in funded debt and preferred equity obligations.
-Southcross implemented the restructuring through a prepackaged Chapter 11 bankruptcy for the privately-held holding company―the first sponsor-backed prepackaged bankruptcy in the oil and gas industry.
-At the time, the 15-day bankruptcy was one of the shortest Chapter 11 reorganization cases in U.S. history.
+Southcross implemented the restructuring through a prepackaged proceeding.
+At the time, the 15-day case was one of the shortest reorganizations in U.S. history.

-- Light Tower Rentals, Inc. — Represented an ad hoc committee of bondholders, composed of Clearlake Capital Group and Avenue Capital Management, in connection with the prepackaged Chapter 11 plan of reorganization of Light Tower Rentals, Inc. which was completed in fewer than 40 days and resulted in a 90 percent reduction of LTR’s debt.
-The Chapter 11 plan provided for a recapitalization of LTR, led by affiliates of Clearlake.
-LTR is a diversified specialty oilfield surface equipment rental company focused on operations in the Permian basin, with operations in other leading U.S. shale basins.
+- Light Tower Rentals, Inc. — Represented an ad hoc committee of bondholders, composed of Clearlake Capital Group and Avenue Capital Management, in connection with the reorganization of Light Tower Rentals, Inc. which was completed in fewer than 40 days and resulted in a 90 percent reduction of LTR’s debt.
+The plan provided for a recapitalization of LTR, led by affiliates of Clearlake.
+LTR is a diversified specialty oilfield surface equipment rental company focused on operations in the Permian basin.

 - Salt Creek Midstream, a full-service midstream provider headquartered in Houston, in a comprehensive out-of-court recapitalization that equitized certain existing debt and secured a new investment from its existing lender groups and funds managed by Ares Management.

-- Platinum Energy Solutions, Inc., a Houston, Texas based oilfield services provider specializing in premium hydraulic fracturing, and other pressure pumping services, in all aspects of its successful comprehensive out-of-court restructuring.
-Platinum’s various restructuring transactions, including a successful exchange where greater than 98% of Platinum’s senior secured noteholders participated, retired more than half of Platinum’s debt, as well as eliminated more than $90 million of liabilities with material contract counterparties.
+- Platinum Energy Solutions, Inc., a Houston based oilfield services provider specializing in premium hydraulic fracturing, and other pressure pumping services, in all aspects of its successful comprehensive out-of-court restructuring.
+Platinum’s various restructuring transactions, including a successful exchange where more than 98% of Platinum’s senior secured noteholders participated, retired more than half of Platinum’s debt, as well as eliminated more than $90 million of liabilities with material contract counterparties.

 - Mandala Nusantara Limited and Asia Power WW Limited in the restructuring of the Wayang Windu Geothermal Project located in Indonesia.
 The out-of-court restructuring involved a transfer of ownership of the plant to the company’s lenders.